halessi/Covid19_Model/README.md

 ### Basic usage

 As of now, command line arguments are used to parse parameters.
 See main.py for default values.
-Here is a description of the parameters: (as of now)
+Here is a description of the parameters:

 ```
 python main.py \